-WWDACT is working with local and National bodies to ensure that the voices of women, girls, non-binary and feminine identifying people with disability can be heard in the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
-We support the work of our national counterparts Women with Disabilities Australia (WWDA) and their work through Disabled People’s Organisations Australia (DPOA).
+WWDACT is working hard to ensure that the voices of women, girls, non-binary and feminine identifying people with disabilities in the ACT are heard by the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
+Our responses to previous issues papers can be found on the Publications page under the Violence Prevention heading.

-Submissions to the Royal Commission have now opened.
+Submissions to the Royal Commission are still open.
 You can make a submission using the information on the Royal Commission website.

 You can stay up-to-date with the Royal Commission by joining their mailing list.

 Your Story Disability Legal Support is available to help you interact with the Disability Royal Commission.

 This service is independent from the Royal Commission.
 It provides free, independent legal advice to:

 Call them on 1800 771 800 (free call) Monday – Friday from 9:15am to 5:15pm (AEDT) or visit the Disability Royal Commission Legal Services website.

 Commonwealth-funded advocacy support services are available under the National Disability Advocacy Program (NDAP).
 NDAP advocates will be able to:

 The organisations you can contact in the ACT are: